 When you complete an influencer marketing strategy campaign, it can feel like a victory just to see the brand mentioned or shouted out on social media.
 But just getting an influencer to promote your content or messaging isn’t a sign of success.

-The real success is determined by if you’ve reached your goals.
+The real success is determined by if you’ve reached your influencer marketing goals.

 To find out if you’ve reached your goals, track and measure your results.
 Use metrics to measure your success depending on the initial marketing objectives you set for the campaign.